 A new, independent $2 million research fund is now available for projects that will better prepare New Zealand for the challenges of the information age.

-The New Zealand Law Foundation’s Information Law and Policy Project [ILAPP] will develop law and policy around IT, data, information and cyber-security.
+The New Zealand Law Foundation’s Information Law and Policy Project [ILAPP] will develop law and policy around IT, data, information, artificial intelligence and cyber-security.
 The project will bring together teams of experts to examine challenges and opportunities in areas like global information, cyber-security, data exploitation, and technology-driven social change.

 The project is intended to support the growth, understanding and resilience of New Zealand and prepare the country for future digital competence.
 It will support and feed into work the public and private sector is undertaking, but will remain independent.